 - AMR is available in both narrowband (AMR operating at 8 kHz) and wideband (AMR-WB operating at 16 kHz) variants.
 These are distinct codecs and can be configured for transcoding separately or together. - Opus always operates at 48 kHz, but is supported in both mono and stereo (1 and 2 audio channels respectively).
 Both can be offered at the same time if so desired. - Speex is supported at sampling rates of 8, 16, and 32 kHz.
 These can be configured separately for transcoding, or together. - DTMF is not an actual audio codec, but rather represents transcoding between DTMF event packets and in-band DTMF audio tones.
-This is described in more detail below.
+This is described in more detail below. - CN refers to comfort noise payloads.
+More information about this is below.

-6.29.3.3 ...bitrate
+6.29.3.3 ... bitrate